U.S. News Rankings

 |Ranking score and category|

 Emory University is a private institution that was founded in 1836.
-It has a total undergraduate enrollment of 7,441, its setting is suburban, and the campus size is 630 acres.
+It has a total undergraduate enrollment of 7,656, its setting is urban, and the campus size is 630 acres.
 It utilizes a semester-based academic calendar.
-Emory University's ranking in the 2013 edition of Best Colleges is National Universities, 20.
-Its tuition and fees are $42,980 (2012-13).
+Emory University's ranking in the 2014 edition of Best Colleges is National Universities, 20.
+Its tuition and fees are $44,008 (2013-14).

 Emory University is located in the suburb of Druid Hills near downtown Atlanta.
 First- and second-year students are required to live on campus, but a majority of students choose to remain on campus for all four years.
-Approximately 25 percent of students participate in Volunteer Emory, an organization that oversees community service activities.
-The Student Programming Council organizes events and performances throughout the year and has brought entertainers and musicians such as Tracy Morgan, Sean Kingston, and Guster to campus in past years.
+The Student Programming Council organizes events and performances throughout the year and has brought entertainers and musicians such as Tracy Morgan, Sean Kingston and Guster to campus in past years.
+A popular organization among students is Volunteer Emory, which oversees community service activities.
 The Emory Eagles have nearly 20 NCAA Division III varsity teams and are well known for their successful swimming and diving team.
-In addition to varsity athletics, all students are required to take four courses in physical education.
+In addition to varsity athletics, all students are required to take two courses in physical education.
 There is a thriving Greek community at Emory with a number of fraternity and sorority chapters.

 |School mission and unique qualities (as provided by the school):|

-Emory University is known for demanding academics, outstanding undergraduate education in the arts and sciences, highly ranked professional schools and state-of-the-art research facilities.
-Emory encourages students to create their own experiences.
-Top faculty are accessible and committed to teaching and fostering undergraduate research in the sciences and humanities.
+Emory University is known for demanding academics, outstanding undergraduate education in the arts and sciences, highly ranked professional schools and state-of-the-art research.
+Emory encourages students to become fully engaged in the classroom and beyond and to create their own learning experiences, with top faculty committed to teaching and fostering undergraduate research in the sciences and humanities.

 At Emory, students have four options for their undergraduate education.
 Entering freshmen can apply to Emory College, which offers a liberal arts education within the heart of a major research university.
-Students also can apply to Oxford College where students spend the first two years on Emory's original campus 38 miles east of Atlanta.
-Oxford offers a small-college setting with the same academic strengths, innovative teaching and unique opportunities for leadership.
-As juniors, students continue from Oxford to the Atlanta campus.
-As juniors, students can choose from more than 70 majors in Emory College.
-They can also apply to the renowned Goizueta Business School to earn a bachelor of business administration.
-Students who aspire to a nursing career can earn their degree at the Nell Hodgson Woodruff School of Nursing, one of the nation's top private nursing schools.
+Students also can apply to Oxford College where they spend the first two years on Emory's original campus 38 miles east of Atlanta, transferring in their junior year to the Atlanta campus.
+Oxford and Emory College students can apply for junior year admission to the renowned Goizueta Business School to earn a bachelor of business administration.
+They can apply also to the Nell Hodgson Woodruff School of Nursing, one of the nation's top private nursing schools.
+As Emory College juniors, students can choose from 70 majors, including 15 interdisciplinary programs, and from more than 60 minors.

 |School type||private, coed college|